ZhiweiWei-NAMI/AirFogSim/baselines/dqn_offloading/README.md

 The loss curve of the DQN algorithm for task offloading in a multi-agent system.
 ![Ratio](./Ratio.svg)
 The ratio of successful task offloading in a multi-agent system.

+Different reward functions or hyperparameters can be set in `dqn_airfogsim_config.yaml`.